-Yes, head studs are expensive, but this is a lesson of its far cheaper to do it right the first time!
+Yes, head studs are expensive, but this is a lesson of it is far cheaper to do it right the first time!
 Many owners of high-performance engines have regrets about not installing head studs sooner because they have learned an expensive lesson.
 On the other hand, we have not heard any regrets from those who have installed them.

 ARP’s factory Tech Representatives are often asked which is better, cylinder head studs or head bolts.
 The answer depends on the application, power level, and the installation.
 On many street-driven vehicles, where master cylinders and other items protrude into the engine compartment obstruction, and limited access may require the use of head bolts so that the cylinder head removal can occur with the engine in the vehicle.
-For most increased performance applications head studs are the recommended product to ensure maximum performance levels and trouble free engine operation.
+For most increased performance applications head studs are the recommended product to ensure maximum performance levels and trouble-free engine operation.

-When you use head bolts to secure the cylinder head the fastener is being “twisted” while it’s being torqued to the proper reading.
+When you use head bolts to secure the cylinder head the fastener is being “twisted” while it’s torqued to the proper reading.
 The head bolt is reacting to two different forces simultaneously.

 A Head Stud installation should be completed in a relaxed mode.
 Never install a head stud by cranking it into the block by using a jammed nut.
 If everything is right, the stud should be installed finger tight.
 When applying torque to the nut, the stud will stretch only on the vertical axis.
 Remember, an undercut shorter stud will have a rate similar to a longer, standard shank stud.
 The head Stud provides a more even clamping force on the head.
 Head Studs allows the head gasket to compress upon initial torquing, make sure studs and bolts are re-torqued after the engine has been run.

-ARP designs and manufacturers its head studs with gasket and cylinder alignment in mind.
+ARP designs and manufacturers it is head studs with gasket and cylinder alignment in mind.
 These studs are typically more expensive than the equivalent head bolt models.
 Torque Efficiency During engine assembly or maintenance, a bolt must be installed by torquing it into place.
 Due to the head bolts design, it has to be rotated into its slot to engage the threads and secure it into place.
 This process creates both twisting force and a vertical clamping force, which means that when the cylinders within the engine combustion chamber begin accumulating load, the bolt will both stretch and twist.
 Because the bolt has to react to two different forces simultaneously, its capacity to secure the head is slightly reduced, and it forms a less reliable seal in high-powered engines.
 By contrast, a head stud can be tightened into place without any direct clamping force applied through the tightening.
-Th head stud can be threaded into a slot up to finger tightness or the degree to which it would be tightened by hand.
+The head stud can be threaded into a slot up to finger tightness or the degree to which it would be tightened by hand.

 Afterward, the cylinder head is installed, and a nut is torqued into place against the stud.
 The nut torque provides the clamping force, rather than the torque of the fastener itself, and the rotational force is avoided entirely.
 Because the stud is torqued from a relaxed state, the pressure from the nut will make it stretch only along the vertical axis without a concurrent twisting load.
 The result is a more evenly distributed and accurate torque load compared to that of the head bolt.
 Head Stud installation ultimately translates into higher reliability and a lower chance of head gasket failure.

-ARP2000®: ARP2000 is an alloy steel that can be safely heat treated to a higher level, producing a greater strength material than 8740.
+ARP2000®: ARP2000 is an alloy steel that can be safely heat treated to a higher level, producing a more significant strength material than 8740.
 While 8740 and ARP2000 share similar characteristics – ARP2000 is capable of achieving a clamp load at 220,000 psi.
 ARP2000 is used widely in short track and drag racing as an upgrade from 8740 chrome moly in both steel and aluminum rods.
-Stress corrosion and hydrogen embrittlement are typically not a problem, providing care is taken during the installation process.
+Stress corrosion and hydrogen embrittlement are typically not a problem; providing care is taken during the installation process.